monero-project/monero-site/README.md

 - `completed` for completed milestones
 - `ongoing` for milestones currently being worked on
 - `upcoming` for milestones not yet completed or in progress
+- `proposed` for milestones open to research and consideration

 If an entry is `completed`, a green tick symbol will be displayed on its left. if it's `ongoing` a roadwork sign and `upcoming` a compass.